AtomLinter/linter-spell/README.md

 Multiple grammars can be provided by returning an array. `grammarScopes` is required, but all other properties and methods are optional.

-The `getDictionaries` method should scan `textEditor` for a file specific override of the user's default dictionaries and return `[]` if no dictionary references were found.
+The `getLanguages` method should scan `textEditor` for a file specific override of the user's default language and return [RFC 5646](http://www.rfc-editor.org/rfc/rfc5646.txt) compliant language codes or `[]` if no language references were found.
 See [linter&#x2011;spell&#x2011;latex](http://atom.io/packages/linter-spell-latex) for an implementation using TeX magic comments.
-[RFC 5646](http://www.rfc-editor.org/rfc/rfc5646.txt) language codes may also be returned and `linter-spell` will try to infer which dictionary to use.

 The `checkedScopes` list the grammar scopes that either checked or ignored.
 To explicitly check a scope use a value of `true`, while `false` will ignore